AlmartDev/SimpleTextEditor/readme.md

 # Simple Text Editor

-Very basic text editor that will probably never be finished.
-Using premake5 to generate projects
+A rudimentary text editor in its infancy stages, likely to remain perpetually unfinished.
+Utilizing premake5 for project generation.

-# Requirements
+# Usage
-Add them to editor/3rdParty/
-- imgui
-- glad
-- glfw3
+`-p` to select working directory
+`-s` to select style